Guillaumedub/Functionnal-Test-Bash/README.md

 ```
 [FAIL]
 ```

+## ex06 - Crash detection
+Now your bash file should be supposed to detect a crash.
+When a test crashes it will display `[CRASH]` in red.
+For example, if it's a segmentation fault print `[CRASH]`.
+It should work with every crash seg fault, aborded core dump, etc.
+You can use the `my_segfault` and `my_zero_div` to test your program.

+## ex07 - Testing Performance
+Now check if a given program take less than 3 sec to execute, if so mark the test as passed otherwise mark the test as failed.
+With the given binary `wait_5sec` you should mark the test as failed and passed with the binary `wait_1sec`.

 ## ex06 - Progession bar and color
 Now you can try to make a progression bar to have something visual to see how many tests you pass.
 Below 25% the percentage is displayed in red, between 25 and 75% the percentage is displayed in orange and above 75% the percentage is displayed in green.
 Also, write `[FAIL]` in red and `[PASS]` in green.

-## ex07 - Crash detection
-Now your bash file should be supposed to detect a crash.
-When a test crashes it will display `[CRASH]` in red.
-For example, if it's a segmentation fault print `[CRASH]`.
-It should work with every crash seg fault, aborded core dump, etc.

 ## Bonus
 Try to make functional tests for your current project!